 Additionally, Kate Spade & Company/ADC, who works in the neighboring village of Masoro, identified two community members to take part in the training program so that they could then provide trauma counseling for their own employees in Masoro.
 We are proud to be partnering with Kate Spade & Company 's cooperative in an advisory role to develop their Life Skills program which focuses heavily on group counseling.

 True Vineyard Ministries is thrilled to provide this level of widespread care to the entire Musanze District and to other communities in Rwanda.
-To date, True Vineyard has provided trauma counseling training to a total of 38 community leaders and has plans to continue hosting lay counselor trainings annually to serve the community's needs.
+To date, True Vineyard has provided trauma counseling training to over 200 community leaders and has plans to continue hosting lay counselor trainings annually to serve the community's needs.
 Caring for the acute psychological needs of the community is directly in line with True Vineyard's belief that the whole person needs to be liberated from poverty which includes spiritual, physical and emotional poverty in order to experience long lasting transformation.

 Financial Freedom : Microfinance Initiative